3 million people are estimated to be living in Kenya with mental disabilities…and of these, fewer than 1% are receiving an education*

 Georgie Harding-Newman.
 Georgie has been involved in various community projects in Africa since 1998.
 In 2005 she spent a number of months assisting in the Special Unit of the Gilgil Township School in Kenya.
 Georgie has fundraised for various charities, including Raleigh International and a 2004 Tsunami Appeal.

 Liz Turnbull.
-In her role as Head of Community Action at Oundle School, Liz first visited Kenya and Gilgil Special School in February 2014 with teachers from Oundle School and The Phoenix Special School in Peterborough.
+In her previous role as Head of Community Action at Oundle School, Liz first visited Kenya and Gilgil Special School in February 2014 with teachers from Oundle School and The Phoenix Special School in Peterborough.
 She has visited a number of times since then and has set up the Kivuli child sponsorship programme in conjunction with Rhoda.
 Liz has organised a number of fundraising initiatives for Kivuli and trips for visitors from the UK to see the work of the staff and meet the children.
 Her own three children have also visited and each sponsor a child.
+In retirement, Liz now spends more time out in Kenya with her husband Nick.

 Katie Yiannakis.
 A resident of Kenya for over 10 years, and in Gilgil for 7.
 Katie has previously worked in the charity sector in the UK with the aim to build skills and capacity and has worked across many different sectors as a fundraiser and bid writer.